 For instance, warranties usually aren’t about whether or not you actually like the mattress.

-That’s something you need to figure out during the trial period (which you can read more about in our article here).
+That’s something you need to figure out during the trial period.

 In general, companies won’t cover anything they can’t directly observe – so things like excessive softness or failing support are off the table.

 Things That Void a Mattress Warranty